CleverPet/hackerpet-games/games/hello-animal/README.md

 # hello-animal

-A Particle project named hello-world
+A Particle project named hello-animal

 ## Welcome to your project!